 Evidence and Impact

-Sumdog is committed to closing the attainment gap through targeted, personalised practice that children love.
+Sumdog is committed to closing the attainment gap through targeted, personalized practice that children love.

 It’s extremely important that we regularly conduct external research to determine the effectiveness of Sumdog and highlight how regular use can positively impact children’s learning.